cemreboz/Pitch-t/README.md

    - Navigate to the directory where the repository was cloned and select the Pitch-t folder.
    - IntelliJ will automatically load the project.
 If prompted to import the project settings, choose Maven or Gradle (based on your setup).

-4.5.
-Set API Key.
-(Optional)
+5. (Optional) Set API Key.
    - Set environment variable "OPENAI_API_KEY" with your OpenAI key. https://openai.com/index/openai-api/
    - Locate all instances of PitchitManager.getApiKey().
 (Double-shift to search project)
    - Repalce with System.getEnv("OPENAI_API_KEY").

-5. Build the Project.
+6. Build the Project.
    - Ensure all dependencies are resolved:
    - IntelliJ will prompt you to download necessary dependencies automatically.
    - If not, open the Maven tool window (on the right side of IntelliJ) and click on Reload All Projects.
    - Wait for the build process to complete.
 If you see any errors, double-check your internet connection or re-import the project.

-6. Run the Application
+7. Run the Application
    - Locate the Main class in the app package.
    - Right-click the file and select Run 'Main'.
    - The application will start, and you can access its functionalities via the terminal or the GUI (if implemented).